 High Blood Pressure – When fresh garlic is eaten, it reduces systolic blood pressure by approximately 7-9mmHg.
-It also reduces diastolic blood pressure by about 4-6mmH in people with hypertension.
-Source: bloodpressureuk.org
+It also reduces diastolic blood pressure by about 4-6mmH in people with hypertension. (source)

-Prostate Cancer – Eating one clove of garlic a day brings down the risk of developing prostate cancer.
+Prostate Cancer – Eating one clove of garlic daily reduces the risk of developing prostate cancer.

 Diabetes – Garlic is potent enough to minimize pre-meal blood sugar levels in people, whether or not they have diabetes.

-However, this property works best in people with the polygenic disease, especially if it is consumed for at least three months.
-It is, however, unknown if garlic minimizes HbA1 levels or post-meal sugar levels.
+However, this property works best in people with the polygenic disease, especially if consumed for at least three months.
+It is, however, unknown if garlic minimizes HbA1 levels or post-meal sugar levels. (source)